Nargesi kebab

-Nargesi Kebab, Nargesi Kofta or Narges Shami Kebab is an Afghan, Middle Eastern, Pakistani and Indian dish.
-It can be described as a kind of kebab or kofta with a chicken egg in the middle.
-It is named after the Narcissus flower because kebabs look like the flower's petals when they are cut.
-It is akin to Koofteh Tabrizi, likewise entailing a mixture of ground meat, herbs, and spices, wrapped around a boiled egg.
+Nargesi kebab, Nargesi kofta or Narges shami kebab is an Afghan, Middle Eastern, Pakistani and Indian dish.
+It can be described as a kebab or kofta with a chicken egg in the middle.
+It is named after the narcissus flower because kebabs look like the flower's petals when they are cut.
+It is akin to koofteh Tabrizi, comparably consisting of a mixture of ground meat, herbs, and spices wrapped around a boiled egg.

-To cook Nargesi Kebab, you wrap a mixture of minced meat, usually beef, diced onions and various spices, around a boiled egg, which is then fried in ghee or butter and eaten alongside tzatziki, curry, or other condiments.